Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

    leave hunting enter alone
 ```

-&nbsp;&nbsp;&nbsp;And with that I hope to make an interesting pack hunt.
+&nbsp;&nbsp;&nbsp;And with that I hope to make an interesting pack behavior.
-If the dog is alone just wander or avoid the player but just.
+If the dog is alone just wander or avoid the player but only just.
 When he finds another dog they will try to stay together but not too close.
 Finally if a dog that is currently in a pack sees the player other dogs that can see it will go to it.
 All dogs that can see the player will try to be just as close to the player as any other dog.